 4. Automate your savings

 It’s easy to forget to save.
 That’s why automating the process is the best way to save money.
-Have your employer deposit part of your paycheck into a high-yield savings account.
-Having this money in a savings account will separate it from money you’re using to pay bills.
-Assuming you compare rates, it will also be earning a competitive yield.
+Have your employer deposit part of your paycheck into a high-yield savings account to separate it from money used to pay bills.
+Compare rates to ensure your savings is earning a competitive yield.

 A money saving app could help you manage your money.
 For example, Digit automatically examines your accounts and moves money for you to help boost your savings.
 Also consider Chime, a banking app that makes it easy to save your spare change.
 Check out Bankrate’s list of some of the best budgeting apps.